What to do in Tasmania

 But Launceston is also a good base to explore the Tamar Valley, which is famous for its wines.
 The small wineries are very accessible and have a family feel to them – which makes tasting the sparkling whites (because they’re the best) even more fun.

 Cataract Gorge, just on the edge of Launceston, has sweeping views from the top, but it’s just one of the natural wonders that are easy to reach from the city.
-A trip to the nearby World Heritage Site of Brickendon Estate or the slightly kitsch Grindelwald Swiss Village are also quite interesting.
+A trip to the nearby World Heritage Site of Brickendon Estate or the slightly kitsch Grindelwald Swiss Village is also quite interesting.

 Devonport